n1crack/datatables/README.md

 Installation via composer is supported.
 [Composer](http://https://getcomposer.org/).

 You don't have to install the composer to use the library.
-There is an example folder named 'nocomposer', but I highly recommend you to use composer.
+There is an example in the folder named 'nocomposer', but I highly recommend you to use composer.

 Put a file named `composer.json` at the root of your project, containing this information: